jalakoo/promptfoo-crewai-mcp/README.md

-# Promptfoo Evals w/ CrewAI + MCP Servers
+# Promptfoo Evals of CrewAI + MCP Servers
-Example application for evaluating Crew performance using MCP servers.
+Example application for running multiple evaluation tests on LLM (Large Language Models) + CrewAI Crews + MCP (Model Context Protocol) server outputs.

 ## Requirements
 The following packages will need to be installed: